Koi Kei Bakery: History

 Koi Kei was founded by Leoung Chan-Kuong, an immigrant from Foshan, China, who initially started selling peanut brittle and ginger candy on a pushcart in Macau.
 Leoung's new business did not receive much support from his family, so he had to resort to selling his apartment and borrowing from friends to collect the required to start the business.
 In 1997, he purchased and opened Koi Kei's first store.
 Leoung frequently crossed paths with triad gangsters, who sought to eliminate industry competition by setting fire to his shop.
 The company began distributing internationally in 2004.

-In 2020, Koi Kei closed three of its branches in Hong Kong due to supply issues caused by the COVID-19 pandemic, leaving a location at the Hong Kong International Airport.
+Starts in 2020, Koi Kei closed three of its branches one after another in Hong Kong due to supply issues caused by the COVID-19 pandemic and HZMB had opened in 2018.

 Trademark issues

 Around 2008, Koi Kei applied for an international trademark, which failed only in mainland China because there was another food company in Macau that applied for the "Koi Kei" trademark ahead of Koi Kei Bakery.
 As the Koi Kei trademark had already been registered in all other countries, the mainland China trademark holder found it difficult to compete with Koi Kei Bakery.
 Koi Kei ultimately spent over CNY1,000,000 to acquire its trademark rights in mainland China.

 In 2015, Koi Kei announced it was looking into unauthorized uses of its trademark in mainland China and other places, and brought the issue to the Chinese courts.
 The company does not maintain a presence in mainland China.